 8am-12noon and 1pm-4:30pm

 DIRECTIONS: Travel South on Redwood Hwy 199 Turn Right on Ringuette Street between the Dairy Queen and Chevron Station.
 Turn left into the first gated parking area.
 We are the yellow and blue striped building on the left hand side of the parking lot.

 You may also Purchase Your Pass Online.

-Please contact us if you are a service connected veteran for a fee waiver on a park pass.
+Please contact us if you are a service connected disabled veteran living in Josephine County for a free park pass.

 If you walk in, ride your bicycle in, or ride your *horse into the park NO Day Use Fee will be required.

 * Horses are only allowed at Lake Selmac and Fish Hatchery on designated trails only.

 - When did this fee get put into place and how long will it be assessed?
 The fees started October 1, 2005, based on the Board of County Commissioners decision to implement a day parking fee by Order 2005-288, for all County Parks.
 Resolution No. 2006-068 signed October 4, 2006 by the Board of County Commissioners authorizing collection and enforcement of Day Parking Fees beginning January 1, 2007.